Reduce Time to Market on New Fashions...Without Compromise

 So, what exactly is “time to market?”
 Let’s break it down.
 Time to market, or TTM, refers to the timeline between when a retailer/brand conceptualizes the idea for a product to the date when it finally hits the shelves for public consumption.
 Most mainstream fashion retailers’ time to market is a few months.
 With that said, fast fashion retailers have been known to serve up new trends within week-long timelines, creating a trend cycle of 52 “micro-seasons” a year.

 This type of timeline isn’t feasible for retailers without a massive, agile infrastructure.
 Supply chain disruptions have taken many a retailer out of commission in the past few years.
 In fact, the “BoF-McKinsey State of Fashion 2022 Survey” found that about 50% of businesses around the world suffered supply chain disruptions in 2021, with one in eight severely affected.
 That’s not all: the same study reports that 87% of fashion executives predict supply chain disruptions will have a negative impact on their margins next year.

 But fashion retailers don’t have to take this lying down.
-An agile fashion PLM software can help retail buyers and stakeholders reduce their time to market… without compromise.
+An agile fashion (PLM product lifecycle management), CRM (customer relationship management), and PIM (product information management) platform can help retail buyers and stakeholders reduce their time to market… without compromise.
 And, like any turning point in life, it all starts with making a decision.

 How to stand your ground in an industry gone mad

 Did you know that the average price of retail goods will jump by 3.2% in the next year alone?
 Consumers are strapped for resources and price is once again a prime differentiator between retailers that thrive and those that fall by the wayside.
 Retailers are aware of this and they’re responding with widespread tech investments.